openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-postgis.md

 ## Combine your vector tiles with OpenMapTiles

 After creating vector tiles, you can combine them with the standard OpenMapTiles layer in one map style.
-It can be done in the same way as in case of [raster tiles](/docs/raster/custom-raster/#prepare-map-style).
+It can be done in the same way as in the case of [raster tiles](/docs/raster/custom-raster/#prepare-map-style).